-• Care must be exercised in choosing the form of argumentation-the flow of evidence and logic-that will be persuasive to the client (Majone 1980), for, if the client does not factor the findings into his thinking in an effective way, much of the value of the work may be lost.
+• Care must be exercised in choosing the form of the argument-the flow of evidence and logic-that will persude the client of the validity of the results (see Section 2.7 and Majone 1980), for, if the client does not factor the findings into his thinking in an effective way, much of the value of the work may be lost.

-In sum, while the findings of the analysis may present numerous matters of interest to the analysts, the items of value and interest to the clients deserve special attention devoted to their formulation, an effort that will extend to how best to present them.
-The analysts dealing with the estuary-protection problem discussed in section 3.4 faced this problem, and devised a special approach, as we saw there.
+In sum, while the findings of the analysis may present numerous matters of interest to the analysts, the items of value and interest to the clients should be formulated with special attention, an effort that should extend to how best to present them.
+The analysts dealing with the estuary-protection problem discussed in Section 3.4 faced this problem, and devised a special approach, as we saw there.

-Generally, the approach to systems analysis presented in this Handbook has advocated continuing reconsideration of the problem as the analysis proceeds; in fact, of the nine steps in systems analysis listed in section 1.4, the fourth was: "Reconsider the problem in the light of the knowledge accumulating during the analysis."
-Raiffa (1978) argues the case even more strongly, urging that it is ... helpful occasionally for analytical groups, even in their early deliberations, ... to dwell a bit on the big picture: From problem formulation to policy generation to analysis to conflict resolution to advocacy to implementation and to evaluation; to try to identify those crucial issues that are at the cutting edge of the policy arguments; to examine, all along the way and not only at the end of the analysis, how the separate pieces of analysis can be fused together into a holistic, balanced, coherent, realistic, acceptable, implementable policy recommendation.
+Generally, the approach to systems analysis presented in this Handbook has advocated continuing reconsideration of the problem as the analysis proceeds; in fact, of the nine steps in systems analysis listed in Section 1.4, the fourth was: "Reconsider the problem in the light of the knowledge accumulating during the analysis."
+Raiffa (1982) argues the case even more strongly, urging that it is

+... helpful occasionally for analytical groups, even in their early deliberations, ... to dwell a bit on the big picture: From problem formulation to policy generation to analysis to conflict resolution to advocacy to implementation and to evaluation; to try to identify those crucial issues that are at the cutting edge of the policy arguments; to examine, all along the way and not only at the end of the analysis, how the separate pieces of analysis can be fused together into a holistic, balanced, coherent, realistic, acceptable, implementable policy recommendation.